 All sophomores, juniors, and .5ers - including previous program participants (BOLTers) - are encouraged to apply to be BOLT leaders.
 (You do not need to have been a BOLTer to lead.)
 Each year, we have a mix of past BOLTers and new community members are selected to be leaders.

 Future leaders spend all of spring semester training to lead and mentor a group the following year.
 In the fall semester leaders facilitate activities for their groups and have several leader training and planning meetings.
 Leaders are encouraged to continue their connection to BOLT by serving on a Steering Committee that helps lead the program, recruits and trains new leaders and participants, plans program events, and positively shapes the program in various ways.
-Leaders can apply to become one of the four student managers.
+Leaders can also apply to become one of our student managers.
 Student managers work closely with the director to oversee the operational and programmatic aspects of BOLT.

 BOLT is truly a welcoming and supportive community that can lead to life long friendships and skills.

 BOLTer: A BOLTer is a rising sophomore or new transfer/RUE student who seeks an opportunity for personal reflection, social support and community through a wilderness and on-campus experience.

 BOLT Leader: A BOLT Leader is a sophomore, junior, or senior .5er who is committed to becoming proficient in the technical and facilitation skills necessary to lead a group both on campus and in the wilderness.
 A Leader receives 120-180 hours of training during the Spring to prepare them to lead and faciliate a BOLT group in the fall.
 As a BOLT Leader, they help guide their group through life at Brown and provide opportunities for community connection and personal growth throughout the fall semester at Brown.